Green Bay Packers: Super Bowl XLV champions (2010)

-The Packers recorded their 700th victory, against the Bears, in Week 4.
-The team went undefeated at home for the first time since the 2011 season; they also led the league in scoring, with 486 points, the second-most in franchise history.
-The 2014 season also marked the first time since 2009 that the team had a 4,000-yard passer, two 1,000-yard receivers, and a 1,000-yard rusher.
+The Packers recorded their 700th victory, against the Bears, in Week 4 of 2014.
+The team went undefeated at home for the first time since the 2011 season; they led the league in scoring, with 486 points.
+2014 marked the first time since 2009 that the team had a 4,000-yard passer, two 1,000-yard receivers, and a 1,000-yard rusher.
 McCarthy led an offense that finished sixth in the league in total offense.
 After winning against the Tampa Bay Buccaneers in Week 16, McCarthy (99 wins) passed Hall of Famer Vince Lombardi (98) on the all-time wins list for the Packers.
-Overall, the team went 12–4, clinching the No. 2 seed in the NFC and a fourth consecutive NFC North division title, making the playoffs for the sixth straight season, tying a franchise record.
+Overall, the team went 12–4, clinching a fourth consecutive NFC North division title, making the playoffs for the sixth straight season, tying a franchise record.
 The Packers beat the Cowboys in the divisional round, advancing to the NFC Championship to face the Seattle Seahawks.
-After leading throughout most of regulation, the Packers lost 28–22 in a historic overtime rally by Seattle.

-Following the season, quarterback Aaron Rodgers was named the league's Most Valuable Player for the second time.
+After leading throughout most of regulation, the Packers lost 28–22 in an overtime rally by Seattle.
+Rodgers was named the league's Most Valuable Player for the second time.

-During Week 2 of the preseason against the Pittsburgh Steelers, wide receiver Jordy Nelson caught an eight-yard pass from Aaron Rodgers, but then fell to the turf without contact.
-A few days later, it was revealed that Nelson had torn his ACL.
-He would remain inactive for the rest of the 2015 season.
-Even without Nelson, the Packers managed to get off to a 6–0 start, but the Packers then lost four of their next five games, falling to 7–4.
+During Week 2 of the 2015 preseason against the Pittsburgh Steelers, wide receiver Jordy Nelson caught an eight-yard pass from Aaron Rodgers but fell to the turf, Nelson had torn his ACL.
+He would remain inactive for the rest of 2015.
+Even without Nelson, the Packers managed to get off to a 6–0 start, but then lost four of their next five games, falling to 7–4.
 On December 3, against the Detroit Lions, the Packers quickly fell to a 20–0 deficit going into halftime.
-Green Bay started to make a comeback in the second half thanks to a touchdown by Davante Adams and a 27-yard touchdown run by Aaron Rodgers to bring the game within two points at 23–21.
-The Packers then got the ball back in their possession with 23 seconds left in the game.
+Green Bay started to make a comeback in the second half thanks to a touchdown by Davante Adams and a 27-yard touchdown run by Rodgers to narrow the game to 23–21.
+The Packers then got the ball back with 23 seconds left.
 While attempting a "lateral" play, Rodgers was sacked with no time remaining but then a flag was thrown for a facemask penalty on Detroit.
-The Packers now had one more un-timed play, which Aaron Rodgers threw a 61-yard Hail Mary touchdown to tight end Richard Rodgers II.
+The Packers now had one more un-timed play, which Rodgers threw a 61-yard Hail Mary touchdown to tight end Richard Rodgers.
 It was the longest Hail Mary touchdown pass thrown in NFL history.